 In principle, mending your fly line sounds simple.
 You raise your rod tip carefully to lift some line off the water then move it upstream (or downstream) before laying it on the water again.
 The goal is to prolong the length of your drag free drift.

 But, a good mend should be done before your line begins to drag.
 It is especially important when trying to fish across fast flowing water into slower moving water.

 You can imagine that as soon as the line touches down the fast water will begin to pull the flies downstream.
 At some stage, it will yank the fly out of the slow-moving water and into the faster water column.
 This is completely unnatural to the trout.

 In this case, you would need an upstream mend to create a U shape in the line that is slowly pulled out by the current.

 Many anglers discover the need to mend the fly line then begin mending excessively.
 This increases the risk of a spooked trout and a walk home empty-handed.
 As you advance in the world of fly fishing you’ll be able to anticipate the water speeds and add slack to your line while you cast.

 Let’s face it, mending is inefficient.
 If you’re mending, you’re not fishing.
 Every time you mend the line, you’re pulling or dragging the flies through the water, in still or clear conditions this will be enough to scare almost any fish.

 Furthermore, you’re adding an extra step (or steps) after your line is already on the water.
-If you’re like me, you want that fly line on the water (fishing) as much as possible.
-The longer your fishing, the fewer chances for tangles, less flies donated to the tree gods and ultimately, more fish!
+If you’re like me, you want that fly line on the water as much as possible.
+The longer you fish, the fewer chances for tangles, less flies donated to the tree gods and ultimately, more fish!